microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 🌟  Le module 'ingress' est activé
 ```

-You can check connection to the cluster and that Ingresses are OK running the following command:
+You can check the connection to the cluster and that Ingresses are OK by running the following command:

 ```sh
 kubectl get pods -n ingress-nginx